buddhist-uni/buddhist-uni.github.io/_content/articles/historical-authenticity_wynne.md

 course: indian
 tags:
   - pali-canon
+  - setting
   - academia
   - ebts
 ---

-Gives a short overview of how we know the EBTs are authentic.
+Gives a short overview of the methods and evidence for studying the early history of Buddhism.